rgies/symfony/README.md

 ========

 Download and install [Composer](http://getcomposer.org).
 Then start the command line and goto your web root folder.
-Create here your new project folder and then jump into this folder.
 Type in the following command to install Symfony.

 > php composer.phar create-project -s dev rgies/symfony [my-project]

-Go to your project directory:
+**Go to your project directory:**

 > cd [my-project]

 Update
 ========

-Update with composer:
+**Update with composer:**

 > php composer.phar update